Kaiyrly/AWS/16.09.2022 Amplify datastore/README.md

-# amplified_todo
+# Amplify datastore

-Todo app implemented using basic flutter features and uses AWS Amplify datastore to save the todolist in database, and sync data between database and local machine.
+Todo app implemented using basic flutter features and uses AWS Amplify datastore to save the todolist in database, and sync data between cloud and local machine.

 ## References

 * This example uses the same example code provided on this website, https://docs.amplify.aws/start/getting-started/add-api/q/integration/flutter/

-* For more information on InheritedWidget, visit Flutter's website, https://docs.amplify.aws/lib/datastore/getting-started/q/platform/flutter/

 ## Features used in the example